Dual Diagnosis IOP in Sioux Falls, SD

 What Happens in Each IOP Session

-Each week of our dual diagnosis treatment in Sioux Falls follows a consistent three-day structure building the awareness, emotional regulation, and coping skills needed to manage both conditions together.
-Real-world coping skills.
+Each week of our dual diagnosis treatment in Sioux Falls follows a consistent three-day structure that builds the awareness, emotional regulation, and coping skills needed to manage both conditions together, paired with real-world coping skills.
 Every session includes a core curriculum block, a modality-based experiential component, and a skills integration exercise.

 - Managing overwhelming emotions